2-oxopropyl-CoM reductase (carboxylating)

-The 3 substrates of this enzyme are 2-mercaptoethanesulfonate, acetoacetate, and NADP^{+}, whereas its 3 products are 2-(2-oxopropylthio)ethanesulfonate, CO_{2}, and NADPH.
+The three substrates of this enzyme are 2-mercaptoethanesulfonic acid (Coenzyme M), acetoacetic acid, and nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 2-acetylthioethanesulfonic acid (2-oxopropyl-Coenzyme M), carbon dioxide, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 2-mercaptoethanesulfonate, acetoacetate:NADP+ oxidoreductase (decarboxylating).
 Other names in common use include NADPH:2-(2-ketopropylthio)ethanesulfonate, oxidoreductase/carboxylase, and NADPH:2-ketopropyl-coenzyme M oxidoreductase/carboxylase.